Food Hygiene Rating Scheme

 Request for a Re-inspection

 If you make the improvements to the hygiene standards that are highlighted in the officer’s inspection report, you can request a re-inspection with a view to giving you a new food hygiene rating.
-If your business was inspected after the 23 October 2017 there is a set charge of £205 for a re-inspection.
-The inspection will be carried out within 3 months of the receipt of the request and payment of the fee.
+There is a set charge of £205 for a re-inspection.
+Whilst we are continuing to accept requests for re-inspections during the Covid-19 pandemic, please note that these will be subject to the resources available at the time of the request, and the inspection may not be completed within the customary three months.

 - Apply for a re-inspection online by completing the Food Hygiene Rating Scheme Re-inspection Request form.